India Employer of Record

 - Disorderly behavior

 Employees with at least one year of service are entitled to severance pay of 15 days’ wages for every year of service.
-Employees who have completed five years of service are entitled to a gratuity payment of 15 days’ wages multiplied by the number of years of service.
+Employees who have completed five years of service and work for an employer with 10 or more employees are entitled to a gratuity payment of 15 days’ wages multiplied by the number of years of service.

 As your employer of record in India, we can work with you to quickly handle the unforeseen event of an employee termination, providing legal guidance and a personalized process that ensures you stay out of labor court.

 When negotiating terms of an employment contract with a candidate in India, here are some of the statutory benefits and paid leave requirements to keep in mind, as well as how an employer of record can support your company’s benefits strategy.

 Employers must provide 26 weeks of paid leave during an employee’s first two

 pregnancies and 12 weeks of paid leave for any additional child as well as for adoptive and surrogacy-commissioning mothers.

 Pregnant employees who have worked for an employer for at least 80 days in the 12 months prior to the date of expected delivery are eligible for benefits, with written notice seven weeks before the due date.